jjpe/deltoid/README.md

 # Deltoid

-> The little things make all the difference

-A rust library and derive macro that can be used to calculate a delta `Δ` between 2 values of the same type, `a` and `b`.
+A rust library (the `deltoid` crate) and derive macro (the `deltoid-derive` crate) that can be used to calculate a delta `Δ` between 2 values `a` and `b` of the same type.
 Once calculated, `Δ` can then be applied to the first value `a` to obtain a new value `c` that is equivalent to the second value `b`.

-A main use case for calculating delta's is to keep track of a history of composed values (i.e. defined with `struct` or `enum`) while making sure to keep consumption of resources (e.g. RAM, network bandwidth) reasonable.
+A primary use case for calculating delta's is to keep track of a series of deeply-nested data trees while making sure to keep consumption of resources (e.g. RAM, network bandwidth) reasonable.
+Since such a series of trees may be exported for further processing, delta's are by definition de/serializable.
-Since a history may be exported for further processing, delta's are by definition de/serializable.
-This allows gathering the data in once place as a sequence of delta's, export it (perhaps over a network connection), and then reconstruct the history on the receiving side by successively applying the delta's in the sequence.
+This allows you to collect the data in once place as a sequence of delta's, export it (perhaps over a network connection), and then reconstruct the series on the receiving side by successively applying the delta's in the sequence.

 ### Usage